MB3hel/AUVControlBoard/firmware/generator_projects/README.txt

 - ControlBoard v1 uses Adafruit ItsyBitsy M4 w/ SAMD51 chip.
-Generator used is Atmel Start.
+Generator used is Microchip Code Configurator (MCC).
-    - Open the `.atstart` file at https://start.atmel.com/
+    - Install MCC Standalone application
-    - If changes are made, save the configuration (new `.atstart` file)
+    - Open and edit firmware/ControlBoard_v1ControlBoard_v1.mc3 in MCC Standalone
-    - Export the project to download the `ControlBoard_v1.atzip` file.
-Save it in the same folder as the atstart file.
+    - Generate the project in MCC Standalone
     - Run the update_from_generators script and choose v1
-    - Note: FreeRTOS is included in the generated project, but is not copied.
-It is included only so hal_rtos.h will be generated.
+	- Note that since MCC does not generate for gcc directly, some options (such as advanced linker modifications) will not work.
+The supplemental directory contains startup code and linker script for gcc manually extracted from device support pack.

 - ControlBoard v2 uses WeAct Studio Black Pill board w/ STM32F411 chip.
 Generator used is STM32CubeMX
     - Install STM32CubeMX (standalone application)